ETH Full Node and Pathfinder

 From https://geth.ethereum.org/docs/getting-started/consensus-clients, we can find that the official recommendation for consensus clients is as follows:

-The launch of the consensus client requires the execution client as support.
+The launch of the consensus client requires the execution client to support.
 In this case, we have chosen Prysm as the consensus client because we are using Geth, which is an official execution client.

 At Reddio, all of our services are containerized, which reduces the hassle of dealing with configuration environments.
 Therefore, in this article, all examples will be written using docker-compose.